 URAN: See, I call the lymph system our sewage system.
 Yeah, or probably a better example to use, it’s the exhaust of the car.
 It doesn’t matter what kind of car you have, it doesn’t matter what engine and how much horsepower the car has and how new it is, if you clog that exhaust, nothing works.
 So, even with the lymph, because the lymph it is responsible to transport hormones, but then at the same time to clear the debris and anything that your body is trying to fix, so as soon as you open it up then you’re breaking up that vicious cycle and therefore things clear.
 The advantage with the shockwave that I’ve seen, (we do a lymph treatment protocol for the whole body using shockwave), shockwave is a mechanical sound wave.
 So, it’s a mechanical vibration, and you actually reach about 20 centimeters deep in the body.
 So, when that mechanical sound goes through the lymph nodes it’s physically going to shake them up; it’s physically going to create that mechanical pumping.
 But then it also creates waves in the fluids and in addition it relaxes the fascia, (because sometimes it’s not just the lymph congestion.
 Sometimes, it’s just the two layers of the fascia actually fused together, that interrupt the proper fluid flow in that area, whether it’s like blood or lymph).
 So, when you’re doing this shockwave you’re hitting everything at once, and it’s getting the root cause and therefore, boom, you get that result.

-So, how can we explain to somebody that is listening to us for the first time here, and maybe they have had this chronic shoulder problem and they have tried everything.
+So, how can we explain to somebody that is listening to us for the first time here, and maybe they have had this chronic shoulder pain from side sleeping problem and they have tried everything.
 They probably even have, you know, heard of or been thinking of shockwave or that this is the place for them to explore and see, like, how we could put it together.
 What would we say to a person that is listening to us for the first time, and has been dealing with a shoulder problem?

 SHAUNA: So, in regards to the therapeutic effects of Shockwave or what specifically do you mean?